S Corp vs LLC vs Sole Proprietorship: Everything You Need to Know

-To form a sole proprietorship, no legal documents are required,and the business does not even need to develop articles of organization, bylaws, or annual filings (with the exception of the owner’s personal tax returns).
+To form a sole proprietorship, no legal documents are required, and the business does not even need to develop articles of organization, bylaws, or annual filings (except for the owner’s personal tax returns).
 However, states or municipalities may require the sole proprietorship to obtain relevant licenses or permits.

-Some of the tax benefits of forming a sole proprietorship are that the business files its taxes as an individual, receives a pass-through tax, and is able to deduct business expenses from personal tax returns.
+Some of the tax benefits of forming a sole proprietorship are that the business files its taxes as an individual, receives a pass-through tax, and can deduct business expenses from personal tax returns.
 The sole proprietorship does not have to pay payroll taxes and does not have to withhold income tax.
 However, you will have to pay a self-employment tax.

 The most important difference between a sole proprietorship vs. LLC vs. S. corporation is that because the owner and the business are considered the same entity, there is no protection against personal liability.
-That means, if your business is involved in a legal action and loses, you can be held personally liable,and all of your personal assets can be reached.
+That means, if your business is involved in legal action and loses, you can be held personally liable, and all of your personal assets can be reached.